-You can ask for a Provider and Pharmacy Directory by calling Member Services at the numbers at the bottom of the page.
+You can ask for a Provider and Pharmacy Directory (electronically or in hard copy form) by calling Member Services at the numbers at the bottom of the page.
+Requests for hard copy Provider and Pharmacy Directories will be mailed to you within three business days.

 You can also refer to the Provider and Pharmacy Directory at the web address at the bottom of the page.